duglin/k8s-conformance/doc.md

 # Kubernetes Conformance

-Here are the tests...
+Here are conformance statements and tests:

-## Test1

-Test1 ...

-## Test2

-Test2 ...
-qewqweqwe

-## Test3
+## Pod001

-This will ...
+Pod001 will verify that ...
-line 2
+Conformant implementations MUST ....

-## Test4
+## Pod002

-This will ...
+Pod002 will verify that ...
-line 2

-After blank
+Conformant implementations MUST ....

+## Pod003